|ACTING||RIDING A BIKE||BUSINESS MEETING||DANCE|

 "Basically, height is a proxy for other variables that women find desirable - men who can protect them, provide them with resources, have good social status and aren't easily dominated by other men," said Dunbar, a professor of evolutionary psychology and the study's co-author.

-The findings were published in Thursday’s issue of the journal Nature.
+The findings were published in the journal "Nature."

 Abnormal Sizes Scrapped